mjl86/MSc-UCD/README.md

 # MSc-UCD
 This repository is a show case of all my UCD MSC Computer Science (conversion) college assignments.
-It is broken up into two sections individual assignemnts and group projects.
+It is broken up into three sections individual assignemnts and group projects.
+The third section is my three month research praticum completed over the summer of 2021 in a group of four.
+Programmes include my very first hello world program from semester one to the more advanced programmes completed in semester four like the distributed system programs and Multi-agent system programs.